openid/connect/openid-4-vc-security-and-trust-1_0.md

 third party can interfere with the interaction by modifying the information transmitted.

+An attacker could extract messages of the presentation process and forward them to an End-User.
+The End-User could be confused about the purpose of the interaction and complete the presentation process on the attacker's behalf, giving the attacker access to resources or a session that was authenticated using the End-Users identity.

 > **Security Requirement P-40:** The protocol must ensure that the
 > interaction between an attacker and a Verifier cannot be forwarded to
 > and successfully completed by a user.

+Likewise, an attacker interacting directly with a Verifier must not be able to re-use parts extracted from an End-User's session to successfully complete the interaction.

 > **Security Requirement P-41:** The protocol must ensure that an
-> attacker cannot successfully forward an interaction between a Holder
+> attacker cannot successfully forward an interaction between a Wallet
 > and a Verifier to a Verifier under his own control.